Pleszew: History

 During the Second Partition of Poland, in 1793, Pleszew was annexed by Prussia.
 After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw, before it was re-annexed by Prussia in 1815.
+During the period of the Partitions of Poland, Pleszew was known by its German name, Pleschen.

 It was an important center of the unsuccessful Polish Greater Poland uprising (1848).
 In the following decades, to resist Germanisation, Poles founded various organizations, including agricultural, industrial and educational societies, the Cooperative Bank (Bank Spółdzielczy), a printing house, scout troops and a local branch of the "Sokół" Polish Gymnastic Society.
 In the second half of the 19th century, new industrial factories were established.

 In October 1918, a few weeks before Poland regained independence, local Poles began preparations for an uprising, which aim was to reintegrate the town along with the region of Greater Poland with soon to be reborn Poland.
 Many inhabitants took part in the Greater Poland uprising (1918–19), and seven inhabitants were also killed in the Polish–Soviet War in 1919–1920.
 The Poles took control of the town in January 1919.
 Within the interwar Second Polish Republic the local insurgent unit was transformed into a full-fledged infantry regiment of the Polish Army.
 The 70th Infantry Regiment of the Polish Army was stationed in Pleszew since 1921.